The “Settings” tab allows you to fully customize all aspects of your prediction.

-It provides a more accurate estimation of model performance, by providing “error margins” on the performance metrics).
+It provides a more accurate estimation of model performance, by averaging over K estimations (one per split) and by providing “error margins” on the performance metrics, computed as twice the standard deviation over the K estimations.
 When K-Fold cross-test is enabled, all performance metrics will have tolerance information.

 Once the scores have been computed on each fold, DSS can retrain the model on 100% of the dataset’s data.
 This is useful if you don’t have much training data.

 In general, use a simple split (either random, or sorted if you are doing a forecast) of your dataset if your data is homogeneous.

 DSS also allows the user to specify explicitly which data to use as the training and testing set.
 If your data has a known structure, such as apartment prices from two different cities, it may be beneficial to use this structure to specify training and testing sets.